Mr-Abe/critical_thinking_assignments/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies.
+3. Navigate to the `Module_1_Assignment` folder.
-3. Run the individual Python scripts for each assignment.
+4. Run the individual Python scripts for each assignment.

 ## Contributing